ResNEsts and DenseNEsts: Block-based DNN Models with Improved Representation Guarantees: ResNEsts and augmented ResNEsts

 where $\mathcal{R}\left(\mathbf{W}_L,\mathbf{W}_{L+1};\boldsymbol{\phi}\right)=\frac{1}{N}\sum_{n=1}^N\ell\left(\hat{\mathbf{y}}_{\normalfont L\text{-ResNEst}}^{\boldsymbol{\phi}}\left(\mathbf{x}^n\right),\mathbf{y}^n\right)$ for any fixed feature finding weights $\boldsymbol{\phi}$.
 We have used $\ell$ and $\{\left(\mathbf{x}^n,\mathbf{y}^n\right)\}_{n=1}^N$ to denote the loss function and training data, respectively. $\hat{\mathbf{y}}_{\normalfont L\text{-ResNEst}}^{\boldsymbol{\phi}}$ denotes a ResNEst using a fixed feature finding weights $\boldsymbol{\phi}$.
 Although ($\text{P}_{\boldsymbol{\phi}}$) has less optimization variables and looks easier than (P), Proposition \ref{proposition:nonconvex} shows that it is a non-convex problem.
 Remark \ref{remark:superset} explains why understanding ($\text{P}_{\boldsymbol{\phi}}$) is valuable.

-\begin{remark} Since the set of all local minima of ($\text{P}_{\boldsymbol{\phi}}$) using any possible features is a superset of the set of all local minima of the original ERM problem (P), any characterization of ($\text{P}_{\boldsymbol{\phi}}$) can then be translated to (P) (see Corollary \ref{corollary:better_than_linear} for example). \end{remark}
+\begin{remark} Let the set of all local minimizers of ($\text{P}_{\boldsymbol{\phi}}$) using any possible features equip with the corresponding $\boldsymbol{\phi}$.
+Then, this set is a superset of the set of all local minimizers of the original ERM problem (P).
+Any characterization of ($\text{P}_{\boldsymbol{\phi}}$) can then be translated to (P) (see Corollary \ref{corollary:better_than_linear} for example). \end{remark}

 \begin{assumption} $\sum_{n=1}^N\mathbf{v}_L\left(\mathbf{x}^n\right){\mathbf{y}^n}^T\neq\mathbf{0}$ and $\sum_{n=1}^N\mathbf{v}_L\left(\mathbf{x}^n\right)\mathbf{v}_L\left(\mathbf{x}^n\right)^T$ is full rank. \end{assumption}